dcrewi/typenum-prime-rs/README.md

 # `typenum-prime`

-This is a rust crate that provides a marker trait for primality of type-level integers from the `typenum` crate.
-Unsigned integers up to 1024 are marked by a build script which does a super-naive Sieve of Eratosthenes.
-Pull requests to extend it to all integers are welcome.
+This is a rust crate that provides a marker trait for compile-time primality testing for type-level integers from the `typenum` crate.
+The test is defined for all unsigned integers, though currently requires a high compiler recursion level.

 ## Usage